1985 South Korean legislative election

 Legislative elections were held in South Korea on 12 February 1985.
 The result was a victory for the Democratic Justice Party, which won 148 of the 276 seats in the National Assembly.
 Voter turnout was 84.6%.

 Electoral system

-Of the 276 seats, 184 were elected in two-member constituencies via single non-transferable vote, while the remainder were allocated via proportional representation at the national level among parties that won five or more seats in constituencies.
-Two-thirds of those seats would be awarded to the top party (which was then eliminated from further consideration for national seats; see majority jackpot system), with the remainder allocated based on vote share.
+Of the 276 seats, 184 were elected in two-member constituencies via single non-transferable vote, while the remainder were allocated via a modified proportional representation at the national level among parties that won five or more seats in constituencies.
+Two-thirds of those seats would be awarded to the top party (which was then eliminated from further consideration for national seats; see majority jackpot system), with the remainder allocated based on the number of constituency seats won.